backdrop-contrib/ip2country/README.txt

 Troubleshooting
 ===============
 Does your site have PHP 5 built with cURL support?
 Execute <?php phpinfo();?>
-to see the details of your PHP installation.
+or visit admin/logs/status/php to see the details of your PHP installation.

 Because it's not practical to log in from another country in order to test these features, a debugging setting is provided to allow the administrator to specify a Country or IP Address to simulate.
-When debugging is enabled, it affects ONLY the administrator's view of the store.
-To use this debugging setting, check the box "Admin Debug" at admin/store/settings/ip2country.
+When debugging is enabled, it only affects the country stored in the administrator's $user object.
+To use this debugging setting, check the box "Admin Debug" at admin/settings/ip2country.
 You must also specify either a Country to simulate or an IP to simulate.
 A notification will be printed across the top of the page when you submit the form, letting you know that the debug feature has successfully been turned on (or off).
-The simulated Country or IP will be used until the admin turns this feature off.
+The simulated Country or IP will be used for the administrator until this feature is turned off in the admin menu.

 When all else fails, read the comments in the code - there are some debugging print statements left in that can be uncommented to see what is going on, and